-- 1. Meals While Away From the Work Location. - a.
-Employees on State business who are away from their facility and not provided a meal shall be reimbursed in accordance with the State Travel Regulations as described below.
-Reimbursement shall be actual expenses up to the maximum amount.
-Employees shall not be required to attach the receipt for any reimbursed meal to the request, however it remains the employee's responsibility to maintain supporting documentation of actual meal expenses incurred for which reimbursement from the Department was received.
-Allowances for individual meals will be based on the following schedule: - i.
+- 1. Meals While Away From the Work Location.
+25 - a.
+Employees on State business who are away from their facility and not 26 provided a meal shall be entitled to meal allowance reimbursed in 27 accordance with the State Travel Regulations as described below.
+28 Reimbursement shall be actual expenses up to the maximum amount.
+29 Employees shall not be required to attach the receipt for any 30 reimbursed meal to the request, however it remains the employee's 31 responsibility to maintain supporting documentation of actual meal 32 expenses incurred for which reimbursement from the Department was 33 received.
+Allowances for individual meals will be based on the following 34 schedule: 35

+- i.
 Breakfast: When travel commences prior to 6:00 a.m. and extends beyond 8:30 a.m. - ii.
 Lunch: When travel commences prior to 11:30 a.m. and extends beyond 2:00 p.m. or if the employee would have been entitled to a meal without charge under Subsection B.2, had the employee remained at his/her work location, unless provided a meal without charge. - iii.
-Dinner: When travel commences prior to 6:30 p.m. and extends beyond 8:00 p.m.; or if the employee would have been entitled to a meal without charge under Subsection B.2. had the employee remained at his/her work location, unless provided a meal without charge.
+Dinner: When travel commences prior to 6:30 p.m. and extends beyond 8:00 p.m.; or if the employee would have been entitled to a meal without charge under Subsection B.2. had the employee remained at his/her work location, unless provided a meal without charge. - iv.

-- iv.
 Midnight Lunch: If work extends beyond Midnight, reimbursed at the lunch rate. - b.
 Employees who are at a location i.e. hospitals/institutions where a meal can be provided and are given the option of consuming a meal do not qualify for meal reimbursement. - c.
-Employees in travel status who return to their work location more than three hours after the end of their regularly scheduled shift will be entitled to reimbursement for the type of meal that is normally consumed at that time of day.
-Such reimbursement shall be made in accordance with meal rates provided in the Standardized Travel Regulations.

-2. Meals Without Charge.
+Employees in travel status who return to their work location more than three hours after the end of their regularly scheduled shift will be entitled to meal allowance reimbursement for the type of meal that is normally consumed at that time of day.
+Such meal allowance reimbursement shall be made in accordance with meal rates provided in the Standardized Travel Regulations. - 24 2.
+Meals Without Charge. - Criteria.

-Criteria.
 In the Department of Corrections, to facilitate security measures, employees who meet the criteria listed below will be provided a meal without charge.
 The meal provided will be from the same menu provided the residents.
-To be eligible, the employee shall be:
+To be eligible, the employee shall be: - a.

-- a.
 Employed and assigned within the security perimeter of a correctional facility where departmental food service facilities are available; and - b.
-Required to remain at the correctional facility for the full eight hour shift, and not be relieved of custody responsibilities during the period provided for consuming the meal; and - c.
+Required to remain at the correctional facility for the full eight hour shift, and not be relieved of custody responsibilities during the period provided for consuming the meal; and c.
 Entitled to receive full pay for the period during which the meal is to be consumed.